stefan-it/german-maxtext-llms/nano-model/README.md

 | nano + GPT-NeoX tokenizer I  | 0.2019       | 0.2601            | 0.2511             | 0.2432                  | 0.2365          | 0.2589                  | 0.5179                  | 0.2814 |
 | nano + GPT-NeoX tokenizer II | 0.2044       | 0.2609            | 0.2515             | 0.2464                  | 0.2414          | 0.2640                  | 0.5210                  | 0.2842 |

 Overall, it seems that the GPT-NeoX tokenizer achieves better results.
-Thus, we will select this tokenizer as base for future experiments.
+Thus, we will select this tokenizer as the base for future experiments.